json-e/json-e/docs/src/simple.md

 ```

 The bit inside the `${..}` is an [expression](./expressions.html), and must evaluate to something
-that interpolates obviously into a string (so, a string, number, boolean,).
+that interpolates obviously into a string (a string, number, or boolean).
 If it is null, then the expression interpolates into an empty string.

 Values interpolate as their JSON literal values: